Protein—A Primer for Vegetarians

 When you hear about one protein source being better than another, it’s in reference to the amino acid makeup.

 It’s true: Animal foods contain all of the amino acids in the amounts we need.
 So if you ate only beef and nothing else for months and months, you would not get an amino acid deficiency (but probably a host of other ones).
 Do the same with only lentils, however, and you may not get enough of the amino acid methionine.

 Fortunately, no one eats like this.
 We eat a variety of foods, most of which have some protein, and at the end of the day, we get all of the amino acids we need.

 Okay, okay, enough with science and numbers, what do I eat?

 If you’re eating enough for your activity level and consuming a variety of whole foods, you will get all the protein you need.
 Guaranteed.
-No need for supplements!
+And although there are a handful of hard-to-find nutrients and supplements for vegans to consider, a protein powder isn’t at the top of the list for most people (but if you’re looking for peace of mind, stick with a real-food powder like Complement Protein).

 For example, lentils and soymilk are over 30 percent protein.
 Fifteen percent of the calories in whole wheat pasta are from protein, and even brown rice has protein, at about eight percent of calories.